 a.
 An inspection will be considered to have been performed if:

-1. the inspection involves a licensee that possesses or has possessed licensed material since the last inspection, including material possessed under a “possession-only license” or that is performing or has performed activities since the last inspection; or
+1. the inspection involves a licensee that possesses or has possessed licensed material since the last inspection, including material possessed under a “possession-only license” or that is performing or has performed principal activities since the last inspection; or

 2. the inspection is an initial inspection that has been performed in accordance with Section 05.03.